RunqiLiu00/Recommendations-with-IBM/README.md

 # Recommendations-with-IBM

 ### Introduction
 This project focuses on developing recommendation engines that suggest new articles to users based on their interactions within the IBM Watson Studio platform.
 The engines employ three different techniques: knowledge-based filtering, collaborative filtering, and content-based filtering.
+Further details can be found in [this article](https://medium.com/@runqi/building-article-recommendation-engines-a7dedbcc24fd) on medium.

 ### File Description
 articles_community.csv: This dataset contains records of user-article interactions